David-Chae/DCA_PREP_RESOURCES/Questions/ACLOUD/question_005_EE-repo.md

 ## Where can we find a repository URL for installing the Docker Enterprise Edition (EE)?

+Docker Hub.
+If we have a Docker EE license, then we can pinpoint and retrieve a repository URL on Docker Hub.

+BELOW IS FROM CHATGPT and I don't think this is right.
+I only got to download the UCP and DTR using Mirantis Launchpad.

 To find the **repository URL for installing Docker Enterprise Edition (EE)**, you must go through **Docker’s official enterprise partner portal or subscription service**, as **Docker EE is a commercial product** and not openly available like Docker CE (Community Edition).

 ---